lethang7794/learning-devsecops/chap-06.md

 With Ansible, you can

 - create a desired state for environments
-- execute automation tasks to config these environment with a single command `ansible-playbook` by using a configuration as code approach.
+- execute automation tasks to configure these environment with a single command `ansible-playbook` by using a configuration as code approach.

 ### Using Jenkins for CI/CD